tngo0508/tngo0508.github.io/_posts/2023-12-02-reconnect-and-keep-grinding.md

 So, I took a break from my intense project-grind to step into the wild, wild world beyond my coding cave.
 I decided to hang out with a friend from college – you know, those mythical creatures you used to study with before algorithms took over your life.
 It was like encountering a unicorn in the middle of a concrete jungle.

 I have to admit, it was refreshing to converse with someone other than my family, who've started thinking in loops and conditionals just to keep up with my conversations.
-Breaking out of my coding cocoon after what felt like 84 years was downright liberating.

 As I sipped my coffee, I realized this was my first step towards evolving from the ancient version of myself.
 It turns out there's a world out there, and it's not just made of GitHub stars and compiler errors.